phoenixx/netcorestarterkit/README.md

 ## Get Started

+Before getting started, you need to ensure that the karma-cli is installed globally:

+`npm install -g karma-cli`

+This will enable you to run `karma start` to run the unit tests.

 Here will be some instructions for getting started or whatever.
 In the meantime, just run using Visual Studio.